GetShortstack/docs/docs/README.md

 Now let's hit the endpoint!

 > In the webapp: below the code editor, you can use the endpoint runner.
 Select GET and query params.
 Type greeting into the table, and hola as the value.
-Shortstack might've predicted the query args and type it in for you.
+Brev might've predicted the query args and type it in for you.

 > In the CLI: `stack run endpointName GET --args greeting=hola`.
 Note if you set up shell autocomplete, you can hit tab and the CLI will suggest the available endpoints and HTTP request types!
 Also, you can type -a instead of --args.
 > Note: you can also just open a new tab and manually type in the query argument.